bluemonkmn/vscode-accurev/README.md

 ## Requirements

 * AccuRev must be installed.
-* The Visual Studio Code workspace root must be within an AccuRev workspace.
+* One or more Visual Studio Code workspace folders must be within an AccuRev workspace.
 * If `accurev.exe` is not in the system path, the path must be entered in the settings for this extension.
 * User must either log into AccuRev separately, or must provide the user name in the extension settings of an account with no password.